SAEmanuel/Shodrone_ISEP/docs/planning/sprint2/EAPLI/US232/04.test-and-implementation/README.md

 Describe any integration aspects and how this functionality is demonstrated.

 - Integration points with other modules
-- Demo walkthrough (CLI, UI, etc.)
+- Demo walkthrough (CLI, ui, etc.)

 ## 7. Observations